serggoogle/PlantIQ/README.md

 #define PATH "/api/v1/write"
 #define PORT 9090
 ```
-Replace the placeholder values with your actual WiFi and Prometheus server details.

 ## Infrastructure Setup
 The `setup.sh` script will create the containers needed for development & testing.
    * **Note:** Make sure docker is running on your machine.